angulardart/angular_components/lib/material_card/README.md

 The styles are provided by `package:angular_components/css/mdc_web/card/mdc-card.scss.css`.
-To use these styles in an angular component simply add it as a `styleUrls` value in your `Component` annotation.
-It is suggested that the style is added before any component specific styling so you can easily override style values as needed.
+To use these styles in an Angular component simply add it as a `styleUrls` value in your `Component` annotation.
+We suggest that the style be added before any component specific styling so you can easily override style values as needed.

 ```dart